Keyboard shortcuts

 Approach to accessibility

 • Board-level design units: These modules are typically designed around application-specific requirements, stitching together the physical board's interface with the core logic of the application.
-An application would require its own board-level design unit, thus not making it a good candidate for accessibility within an ip.
+An application would require its own board-level design unit, thus not making it a good candidate for accessibility within an project.
 A source file that contains a board-level design unit is typically named with top or app.

 File accessibility